Black Student Achievement Plan

 The Black Student Achievement Plan (BSAP) was approved by the LAUSD Board of Education in February of the 2020-21 school year.
 Funding allocations have been earmarked to address the longstanding disparities in educational outcomes between Black students and their non-Black peers.
 Dating back to the landmark case, Brown v.
 Board of Education of Topeka, in which the U.S. Supreme Court declared that segregated schools were unconstitutional, favorable outcomes for Black students and their communities continue to fall below district and national averages of their non-Black counterparts.

-The perennial trend of Black student underperformance paired with the current landscape of local and national advocacy for racial equity have served as the inspiration to act now.
+The perennial trend of Black student under performance paired with the current landscape of local and national advocacy for racial equity have served as the inspiration to act now.
 The BSAP administrative team works collaboratively with Local District leadership, school communities, the staff working group comprised of division points, and the steering committee comprised of community organizations, labor partners, parents, and students to implement and monitor the plan.

 The BSAP addresses the need for culturally responsive curriculum and instruction as the classroom norm, fosters partnerships with community-based organizations with proven track records of success within the Black community, and provides increased staffing support to address the academic and social-emotional needs of Black students.